Riandec/Riandec/README.md

 <h2>About me</h2>
 <h3>Pitchaya Pimmahasiri (Meen)</h3>

-<p>A highly motivated, passionate, and detail-oriented fresh graduate with a Bachelor's degree in Computer Science student from Silpakorn University.
+<p>A highly motivated, passionate, and detail-oriented fresh graduate with a Bachelor's degree in Computer Science from Silpakorn University.
 I'm actively seeking a full-time position where I can apply my technical skills and contribute to a team.

 I'm currently enhancing my technical skills by studying <strong>MERN Stack and Flutter</strong>, with a commitment to continuous learning and self-improvement.